Razer-Linux/razer-laptop-control-no-dkms/README.md

 # Razer laptop control project
-A standalone driver + application designed for Razer notebooks
+An application designed for Razer notebooks

 ## Join the unofficial Razer linux Channel
 I can be contacted on this discord server under the 'laptop-control' channel